ibm-cloud-docs/pattern-base-ibm-cloud-satellite/reference-architecture-base-ibm-cloud-satellite.md

 ![Satellite location on-premises architecture](/images/SatLoc-on-premises-architecture.svg){: caption="Figure 1.
 Base {{site.data.keyword.satellitelong_notm}} solution architecture with {{site.data.keyword.satelliteshort}} location on-premises" caption-side="bottom"}

 {{site.data.keyword.satelliteshort}} link connects on-premises {{site.data.keyword.satelliteshort}} locations to IBM Cloud.
 Customers may also choose to use Direct Link.
-Red Hat OpenShift and ODF are two of the many other {{site.data.keyword.satelliteshort}}-enabled services that are shown deployed in the {{site.data.keyword.satelliteshort}} location.
+Red Hat OpenShift and OpenShift Data Foundationare two of the many other {{site.data.keyword.satelliteshort}}-enabled services that are shown deployed in the {{site.data.keyword.satelliteshort}} location.

 Figure 2 illustrates the hybrid {{site.data.keyword.satellitelong_notm}} architecture where one or more {{site.data.keyword.satelliteshort}} locations are deployed on-premises and the other {{site.data.keyword.satelliteshort}} location is deployed in another cloud.
 The figure shows AWS as the hyperscaler.